There are some big issues to discuss before having a baby together. There is a lot of work involved once you start a family together.

 It would be tough to find that you’re spending those precious moments arguing about things that, on any other occasion, would be mundane or even things that are extremely big but could be discussed in a different way.
 From potty training your baby or toddler to car seats to night feeds to sleep deprivation (that’s a big one).
 There are any number of issues that could cause an argument.

 Indeed, even if you’ve known your partner for many years, it doesn’t guarantee that you know the answer to these questions.
 Raising children together brings up all the differences in your own upbringing.
 Your partner may not have considered some of these questions before and may realise that they need to think about the answers longer than you expect.
 That will lead you to seeing the differences between you two.
 That’s why it’s important to talk as much as you can in advance.

 It’s true that there’s very little you can do to emotionally prepare yourself for a baby but there are other ways to prepare.
 After speaking with some friends, I found that the main points of conflict arose from partners not helping out enough, family members/in-laws/extended family butting in where they were not wanted and financial restrictions.
 Somehow though, husbands not wanting to help out with the baby seemed to be fairly easily forgiven compared to the other points!
 I wonder why.

 Does having a baby make a relationship stronger?
 Not necessarily.
 Infact, it can do the very opposite.
 Your relationship after baby could take a serious hit if you don’t have the right conversations before you go into it.

-I’ve come up with a list of issues that do need to be discussed and you know I’m a fan of checklists.
+I’ve come up with a list of issues that do need to be discussed in order to know whether you are ready for kids or not.
+You know I’m a fan of checklists.
 I suspect that it will grow in the future as I have more conversations with people and experience more of life as a mummy myself.

 However, chances are, if you are reading this, you’re either already pregnant or already set on getting pregnant no matter what.
 These will be useful to you either way.